underscoreio/essential-slick/src/pages/basics.md

 ## Take Home Points

-In this chapter we've seen a broad overview of the main aspects Slick, including defining a schema, connecting to the database, and issuing queries to retrieve and modify data.
+In this chapter we've seen a broad overview of the main aspects of Slick, including defining a schema, connecting to the database, and issuing queries to retrieve data.

 We typically model data from the database as case classes and tuples that map to rows from a table.
 We define the mappings between these types and the database using `Table` classes such as `MessageTable`.